+A Market Maker Peg Order is a Limit Order that is automatically priced by the System at the Designated Percentage (as defined in Exchange Rule 11.20(d)(2)(D)) away from the then current NBB and NBO, or if no NBB or NBO, at the Designated

+Under Exchange Rule 11.9(a)(2)(A), displayed Limit Orders have priority over non-displayed Limit Orders.

-A Market Maker Peg Order is a Limit Order that is automatically priced by the System at the Designated Percentage (as defined in Exchange Rule 11.20(d)(2)(D)) away from the then current NBB and NBO, or if no NBB or NBO, at the Designated Percentage away from the last reported sale from the responsible single plan processor in order to comply with the quotation requirements for Market Makers set forth in Exchange Rule 11.20(d).
-Should the above pricing result in a Market Maker Peg Order being priced at an increment other than \$0.05, the Exchange proposes to round an order to buy (sell) up (down) to the nearest permissible increment in order to comply with the minimum quoting increments of the Plan.
+Percentage away from the last reported sale from the responsible single plan processor in order to comply with the quotation requirements for Market Makers set forth in Exchange Rule 11.20(d).38 Should the above pricing result in a Market Maker Peg Order being priced at an increment other than \$0.05, the Exchange proposes to round an order to buy (sell) up (down) to the nearest \$0.05 increment in order to comply with the minimum quoting increments of the Plan.